Last Updated on

 RAW is an uncompressed file format.
 It keeps all the light and color information of your pictures without data loss.
 JPEG is a compressed image file.
 It’s processed in-camera.
 It means when you import a RAW file in Lightroom you can edit more easily since you can benefit from an extended amount of light and color.

-Beginner’s Photography Tips: Challenge Yourself
+Best Photography Tips for Beginners: Challenge Yourself

 Composition: The Rule of Thirds